 Applying The Golden Mean to daily life is a practice that Michael is always trying to master — or at least remain conscious of.
 In other words, it is an aspirational concept.
 The genesis of his process all started a few years back.
 Here is his story…

 December 3, 2019

-It was on a Sunday in July a couple summers ago that I finally came to the realization — self-admission — that I’d been abusing drugs and alcohol for several years.
+It was on a Sunday in July a few years ago that I came to the realization — self-admission — that I’d been abusing drugs and alcohol for several years.
 It wasn’t that I had a physical addiction to any one thing; I just used to throw it all together.
 Opioids, Benzos, weed, booze, whatever.
 I was aware at the time that on any given morning, it was possible that I might not wake up.
 I didn’t care.

 The daily pill-popping was something I had rationalized for about five years.
 The story I’d told myself was loaded with the usual cliches (“highly-functioning, loves to have fun, not addicted…”).
 But the deeper truth was that I was in thrall to excess.
 To the extremes.